vbkostov/tess-website-lite/content/pages/tutorial1.md

 template: slide
 save_as: tutorial1.html

 Below we list tutorials that will help first time users get to grips with using python, Lightkurve, and understanding TESS data products.
-Please note that these tutorials are written for Lightkurve vZZZZZ.
+Please note that these tutorials are written for Lightkurve v2.4.

 ###
 <table class="table table-striped table-hover" style="max-width:55em;">